 I'm also wondering if you set out to make a timeless New York movie—“Private Life” immediately feels like one.
 As predictable as this might be, the marriage of an intellectual, slightly neurotic New York couple inevitably draws Woody Allen comparisons.

 I felt that these characters grew out of the soil of the way that they live [in New York].
 I totally see what you’re saying with the Woody Allen comparison, although its view of economic reality is different than a lot of his portraits.
 This is [an] East Village version.
 They're holding on to their apartment by their rent-stabilized lease.
 The economic realities brought them to this place where they are when the movie starts; informed the choices that they made in their life.
-Leading the kind of lives that they have, by living hot book contract or a theater company, is so unstable economically that it probably informed why they delayed pursuing having a kid in the first place.
+Leading the kind of lives that they have is so unstable economically that it probably informed why they delayed pursuing having a kid in the first place.
 They had a small apartment.
 What are they gonna do?
 They didn't have health insurance.
 To me, that was really important to help inform who these people were.
 They're freelance New York people, [they are] artists.

 Every New York freelancer knows a thing or two about that, yes.